Skip navigation

 Causes

-Fragile XE syndrome is caused by mutations in the AFF2 gene.
+Fragile XE syndrome is caused by variants (also called mutations) in the AFF2 gene.
 This gene provides instructions for making a protein whose function is not well understood.
 Some studies show that the AFF2 protein can attach (bind) to DNA and help control the activity of other genes.
 Other studies suggest that the AFF2 protein is involved in the process by which the blueprint for making proteins is cut and rearranged to produce different versions of the protein (alternative splicing).
 Researchers are working to determine which genes and proteins are affected by AFF2.

 Nearly all cases of fragile XE syndrome occur when a region of the AFF2 gene, known as the CCG trinucleotide repeat, is abnormally expanded.
-Normally, this segment of three DNA building blocks (nucleotides) is repeated approximately 4 to 40 times.
+Normally, this segment of three DNA building blocks (nucleotides) is repeated approximately 6 to 30 times.
 However, in people with fragile XE syndrome, the CCG segment is repeated more than 200 times, which makes this region of the gene unstable.
 (When expanded, this region is known as the FRAXE fragile site.)
 As a result, the AFF2 gene is turned off (silenced), and no AFF2 protein is produced.
-It is unclear how a shortage of this protein leads to intellectual disability in people with fragile XE syndrome.
+It is unclear how a shortage of this protein leads to intellectual disabilities in people with fragile XE syndrome.

 Inheritance

-In parents with the AFF2 gene premutation, the number of CCG repeats can expand to more than 200 in cells that develop into eggs or sperm.
+People with 61 to 200 CCG repeats are said to have an AFF2 gene premutation.
+In parents with a AFF2 gene premutation, the number of CCG repeats can expand to more than 200 in cells that develop into eggs or sperm.
 This means that parents with the premutation have an increased risk of having a child with fragile XE syndrome.
-A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons; sons receive a Y chromosome from their father, which does not include the AFF2 gene.
+In people with 31-60 CCG repeats, the number of repeats can expand in cells that develop into eggs or sperm, but it is still likely not large enough to lead to fragile XE syndrome.

 Other Names for This Condition